Nilaycb/CarParko/README.md

 # CarParko
-Car or Vehicle Parking Management System..
+Car or Vehicle Parking Management System..(Simulation)

 # Introduction
 Car/vehicle parking management system that helps to organize and to allocate parking space to the cars waiting or requesting for a parking space applying the best-fit algorithm.